 Persona creation – and the results they bring – is another way for the marketing function to prove its strategic value and earn a voice at the top table.

-A common gripe for event marketers is they are not consulted on event strategies.
+A common gripe for B2B community marketers is they are not consulted on event strategies.
 Strategic persona work is one of the best ways to transform this situation.

 Marketers should take the opportunity to step up and champion persona development.
-This will benefit the event, the organisation and event marketers.
+This will benefit the event, the organisation and B2B community marketers.

 To receive MPG’s shared expertise straight to your inbox, subscribe to MPG Insights.